signalfx/splunk-otel-android/README.md

 ### Configuration

 In order to configure the Splunk RUM library, you will need to know three things:
-* Your RUM beacon URL.
+* Your Splunk realm.
-  * This value looks like `"https://rum-ingest.<realm>.signalfx.com/v1/rum"` where the `<realm>` can be found in your Splunk Observability UI in the Account Settings page.
+  * The realm can be found in your Splunk Observability UI in the Account Settings page.
 * Your RUM auth token.
   * You can find or create a RUM auth token in the Splunk Observability UI, in your Organization Settings.
   * Important: this auth token *must* have the `RUM` authorization scope to work.